alessiodipasquale/Wikidata_WLS/README.md

 - **"Sourcing circumstances" qualifiers**.
 As in the previous case, statements can be annotated with a sourcing circumstance (pq:P1480).

 ## Null-valued objects
 A statement can be associated with a blank node.
 This is meant to imply that the statement is associated with an unknown value, rather than a missing statement.
-For example, “Missal for the use of the ecclesiastics of Clermont' (Q113302686), an illuminated manuscript from the 14th century, has been recorded with both an unknown creator and author.
+For example, “Missal for the use of the ecclesiastics of Clermont' (`Q113302686`), an illuminated manuscript from the 14th century, has been recorded with both an unknown creator and author.

+# Scripts